Part 2 – The Unravelling: Escape Velocity

 I felt the sickening sense that if I didn’t change my own situation, I would live the rest of my days feeling insignificant and invisible.

 Up until then, I had lived small.
-I lingered in quiet dissatisfaction—wishing for more, yet refusing (or unable) to do the work necessary to change it.
+I lingered in quiet dissatisfaction, wanting more, yet refusing, or unable, to do the work necessary to change it.
 I often felt unheard, trapped in a narrative I had written long ago as a naïve child who believed that love alone was enough to make happiness last.

 Facing the Fear